 The Safe Places Scheme is an initiative which helps people with a learning difficulty or disability if feeling scared or at risk while out and about in the community and need support right away.

 A 'Safe Place' can be a shop, café, pub, community centre, local organisation or anywhere with the exception of a private dwelling.
-Yellow stickers, such as the one above, are placed in the Safe Place window.
+Stickers, such as the one above, are placed in the Safe Place window.
 People who may be in need of this usually carry a yellow card which has their name and the telephone numbers of two nominated contacts for them on it, which could be family, friends or a carer.

 If you, or someone you know, finds themselves in need of help while out and about, feels threatened, or are unable to get home for some reason, go to any of the nominated Safe Places for help.
 A map of Safe Places can be found here.